opdev/synapse-operator/examples/README.md

 The bridges don't have any dependency to one another.
 You can choose to deploy one, several, or none of them.

+Bridges are deployed by creating a coresponding Kubernetes resource:
+* The `Heisenbridge` resource is used to deploy and manage Heisenbridge.
+* The `MautrixSignal` resource is used to deploy and manage the mautrix-signal bridge.

 For both bridges, you can choose between using the default configuration file and providing your custom configuration file.